 Causes of cardiovascular disease

 Over time, however, too much pressure in your arteries can make the walls thick and stiff — sometimes restricting blood flow to your organs and tissues.
-This process is called arteriosclerosis, or hardening of the arteries.
+This process is called hardening of the arteries (arteriosclerosis).
 Atherosclerosis is the most common form of this disorder.
 Atherosclerosis is also the most common cause of cardiovascular disease, and it's often caused by an unhealthy diet, lack of exercise, being overweight and smoking.
 All of these are major risk factors for developing atherosclerosis and, in turn, cardiovascular disease.

 Causes of heart arrhythmia